-Shut Out - When a player is unable to place their wager before wagering is closed for that race.
+Shut Out - When a player is unable to place their wager before the wagering window is closed for that race.

 Slow (Track Condition, Dirt) - The racing surface has begun to dry out; the base is still soft, but surface drying is evident; times are generally slower than normal.

-Sloppy (Track Condition) - Wet on surface with firm bottom.
+Sloppy (Track Condition) - Wet on the surface with firm bottom.
 Not as wet as Muddy.

 Soft (Track Condition, Turf) - Usually following prolonged wet weather; horses' hooves sink in and dig up the course; times are considerably slower.